 - O: Ovarian tumor – Ovarian cysts typically occur in the second trimester and typically do not pose risks to the mother or fetus; they can naturally resolve themselves before or soon after childbirth.

-- F: Fibroids – Fibroids are benign tumors that originate in the uterus and are composed of the same smooth muscle fibers as the myometrium; usually poses no problems during pregnancy.
+- F: Fibroids – Fibroids are benign tumors that originate in the uterus and are composed of the same smooth muscle fibers as the myometrium; usually pose no problems during pregnancy.

 - T: Torsion of the uterus – It is the rotation of more than 45 degrees around the long axis of the uterus; manifests with severe abdominal pain, tense uterus, and fetal distress.
 It may be due to structural abnormalities in the pelvis.